Student studying

 • up to 9 credit hours can be taken in related areas, such as business administration, computer science, political science, or mathematics.

-Candidates for the M.A. do not have to complete a final exam.
-However, those on the thesis-track will need to defend their master's thesis prior to graduation.
+Candidates for the MA do not have to complete a final exam and most students do not choose to do a thesis.
+Students that do choose to do a thesis will need to successfully defend the thesis prior to graduation.

 FAQs

-M.A. candidates should have completed, at minimum, Calculus I-II, a statistics course (similar to Math 526), and intermediate courses in microeconomics, macroeconomics, and econometrics.
+MA candidates should have completed, at minimum, Calculus I-II, a statistics course (similar to Math 526), and intermediate courses in microeconomics, macroeconomics, and econometrics.
 A bachelor's degree in economics is not necessary, but applicants should have knowledge in economics and an adequate background in mathematics.
+Please note that a GRE score is not required.

 Learn more.